 Stick foundation hd are fairly easy to apply and require little skill.
 You’ll get a lot of coverage with these, so they’re ideal for those who need extra help in that department.
 Since you have to use a brush, it can be hard to blend properly.
 These types of foundations are also usually thick, which means they tend to cake up on your skin as you wear them throughout the day.

 The mousse foundation is extremely light and is also known as whipped foundation.
-Beginners will appreciate this foundation, as it makes dealing with other foundations a bit easier.
-This foundation tends to give a matte effect and a weightless feel because of its fluffy texture.
+Beginners will appreciate this full coverage foundation, as it makes dealing with other foundations a bit easier.
+This full coverage foundation tends to give a matte effect and a weightless feel because of its fluffy texture.
 It will blend well with all skin types.
-You can also use this foundation to hide marks if you suffer from fine lines and signs of aging.
+You can also use this latest foundation to hide marks if you suffer from fine lines and signs of aging.

 Like most things these days, there are pros and cons to using each type.
 For example, tinted moisturizers are lighter in texture than regular liquid foundations but will not provide full coverage unless layered on top of another product.